Victoria Theatre (Dayton, Ohio): Dayton Live

-Dayton Live (formerly the Victoria Theatre Association) is the company that owns and operates the Benjamin & Marian Schuster Performing Arts Center, Victoria Theatre, the PNC Arts Annex (opened in 2018), and the Metropolitan Arts Center (home of The Loft Theatre) for the benefit of the community and the arts organizations that use them.
-They also own and operate The Arts Garage.
-All theatres are used for different series throughout the season.
-In addition to the Premier Health Broadway In Dayton Series (featuring Broadway musicals and productions), Dayton Live also presents the Dayton Children's Family Series (for families with children ages 4–12), Projects Unlimited Star Attractions, the school day Discovery Series (which features curriculum-enhanced live theatre productions for school children), and more.
+Dayton Live (formerly the Victoria Theatre Association) is the non-profit arts organization that owns and operates the Benjamin & Marian Schuster Performing Arts Center, Victoria Theatre, the PNC Arts Annex (opened in 2018), and the Metropolitan Arts Center (home of The Loft Theatre) for the benefit of the community and the arts organizations that use them.
+They also own and operate Starbucks at the Schuster and The Arts Garage.
+Dayton Live presents over 300 performances for all ages each year, including touring Broadway, stand-up comedy, concerts, films, and family shows, as well as educational programs.
+Independent not-for-profit arts organizations that call Dayton Live venues home include the Dayton Contemporary Dance Company, Dayton Dance Initiative, Dayton Performing Arts Association (Dayton Ballet, Dayton Opera, Dayton Philharmonic), Muse Machine, and The Human Race Theatre Association.

-The Victoria Theatre Association and Ticket Center Stage unveiled its new name, Dayton Live, at an open house event on March 10, at the Schuster Center.
+The Victoria Theatre Association and Ticket Center Stage unveiled its new name, Dayton Live, at an open house event on March 10, 2020, at the Schuster Center.
 The organization also debuted its new website, DaytonLive.org.
-Dayton Live is an umbrella name covering all four venues, the Victoria Theatre, the Schuster Performing Arts Center, Loft Theatre, and the PNC Arts Annex, and also includes Ticket Center Stage.
-Its tagline is "Your Home for Arts, Culture & Entertainment."
+Dayton Live is an umbrella name covering all four venues, The Victoria Theatre, The Schuster Performing Arts Center, Loft Theatre, and the PNC Arts Annex, and also includes Ticket Center Stage.
+Its tagline is "Bringing you the best theatre and event experiences in the Dayton Region, Your Home for Arts, Culture & Entertainment".

+"Dayton Live evokes the energy of live events while boldly declaring that our thriving downtown community is the region's home for the arts, culture, and entertainment," said Ty Sutton, president, and CEO.

+With new branding just weeks before COVID-19 shut down venues nationwide, Dayton Live managed to keep operations afloat while laying off hundreds of personnel.
+In 2021 while awaiting the Small Business Administration Shuttered Venue Operator Grant, Sutton says on April 26, 2021, Dayton Live was finally able to submit its application, nearly four months after the legislation was passed.

+But since then, venue owners are struggling to get the money partly due to rigorous fraud checks between the SBA and IRS.

+"They're worried about fraud at the expense of giving the money back to the people that rightly deserve it," Sutton said.
+"We have to let legislators know they have to do this and they have to do it quickly."

+As the pandemic has waned, operations have been building back up to full capacity with a full slate of entertainment offerings for 2022.